 University faculty and agency scientists at the Hatfield Marine Science Center (HMSC) and Port Orford Field Station represent a wide range of research interests and specialties, covering deep sea, coastal and estuarine environments.

 A listing of HMSC faculty mentors and potential REU projects follows below.
+Mentors accepting 2024 Summer REU interns noted with an asterisk symbol next to their name (*).
 Be sure to list the faculty mentors and projects that interest you on your application.

 While students work independently with their research mentors, there are numerous opportunities (orientation, weekly seminars, group field trips, social events) to interact with other scientists and students at the HMSC in Newport and other departments on the Corvallis campus.